nidhaloff/igel/docs/README.rst

 Contributions
 --------------

-You think this project is useful and you want to bring new ideas, new features, bug fixes, extend the docs?
+Do you think this project is useful and want to bring new ideas, features, bug fixes, and/or extend the docs?

 Contributions are always welcome.
-Make sure you read `the guidelines <https://igel.readthedocs.io/en/latest/contributing.html>`_ first
+Make sure you read `the guidelines <https://igel.readthedocs.io/en/latest/contributing.html>`_ first.

 License
 --------